nf-core/sarek/doc/REFERENCES.md

 From our repo, get the [`intervals` list file](https://raw.githubusercontent.com/SciLifeLab/Sarek/master/repeats/wgs_calling_regions.grch37.list).
 More information about this file in the [intervals documentation](INTERVALS.md)

+Description of how to generate the Loci file used in the ASCAT process is described [here](https://github.com/SciLifeLab/Sarek/blob/master/doc/ASCAT.md).

 You can create your own cosmic reference for any human reference as specified below.

 ### COSMIC files